gilbitron/Arrest-MySQL/README.md

 #ArrestDB

-ArrestDB is a "plug-n-play" RESTful API for SQLite and MySQL databases.
+ArrestDB is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases.

 ArrestDB provides a REST API that maps directly to your database stucture with no configuation.